tom-code/rust-matc/readme.md

   * Read attribute
   * Invoke command

+This library expects that device is already reachable using IPV4 or IPV6.
+Bluetooth/BLE related communication is not yet supported.
+To control device which first requires commissioning using BLE, you must first commission using different controller (such as phone), then using that controller enable commissioning.
+For example in iphone/ios this is available under "enable pairing mode" in device settings in Home app.
+It will show "manual pairing code" which can be decoded to obtain commissioning pass code (see decode-manual-pairing-code bellow).

 Use of demo application:
 * Compile demo application using cargo.
 Binary will be found usually in target/debug/examples/demo.\